honeybadger-io/reck/README.md

 ## License

 Cobra is Copyright 2015 © Honeybadger Industries LLC.
-It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.

 Brought to you by :zap: **Honeybadger.io**, painless [Rails exception tracking](https://www.honeybadger.io/).